 A bipolar marriage may often seem very chaotic.
-We don't yet know how much of this due to the real time challenges of coping with manic and depressive episodes, and what proportion may be attributable to the poor relationship skills that come from growing up in a bipolar family.
+We don’t yet know how much of this due to the actual challenges of coping with manic and depressive episodes, and what proportion may be attributable to the poor relationship skills that come from growing up in a bipolar family.

-Can we break the seeming nexus between bipolar and divorce?
+Can we break the likely nexus between bipolar and divorce?
 Of course!
 Remember that we have been discussing issues that arise when bipolar disorder is untreated.

 It seems that accurate diagnosis and effective treatment plays a double role.
 As well as stabilizing the bipolar patient, the spouse is educated about the disorder.
-Evidence shows that spousal knowledge and understanding strongly contributes to a more successful, positive, happy relationship.
+Evidence shows that spousal knowledge and understanding strongly contributes to a more successful, positive, and mutually satisfying and happy relationship.

 Like many people after diagnosis and treatment, I have had the wonderful blessing of a second chance.
 But I never forget the risks I present as a bipolar spouse.